mjdarby/Fic/Readme.md

 # Fic
 Fic is a work-in-progress Z-Machine interpreter for Windows/Mac/Linux written in Python 3.
 It is for use on the terminal, and has been 'tested' in Windows Command Prompt, Windows Powershell, xfce4-terminal

 Currently 'supports' all V3 Z-Code games, minus the sound in The Lurking Horror.
 V1/V2 is mostly supported, except for one edge case where you use two digits in a row for input.
+Support for V4 is partial, minus games that require timed input.

-Working on V4/V5(/V7/V8) support.
+Work is ongoing for full V4/V5(/V7/V8) support.
 Will likely never touch V6.

 ## Usage
 - If on Windows, install the Python pre-reqs as per requirements.txt